hrefjeff/sfv_old/index.md

 ### <a name="head9"></a>9.
 Other things or stuff that deserve a whole post on their own

 Get social.
 Join a discord.
-Find a google doc that is maintained by a community about a specific character (like the [R.Mika bible](https://docs.google.com/document/d/1aBEIXYX51TmdEZ_nh6dydHxJXwED7kZNsfLKENanca0/).
+Find a google doc that is maintained by a community about a specific character (like the <a href="https://docs.google.com/document/d/1aBEIXYX51TmdEZ_nh6dydHxJXwED7kZNsfLKENanca0/" target="_blank">R.Mika bible</a>)).

 ## Money Match at the Local (Post-fight)
 ### 2019-04-12